svmiller/svmiller.github.io/_posts/2024-10-23-inequality-insurgency-south-vietnam-1968-statistical-analysis.md

 4. **Vietnamese land, subject to transfer**: another percentage by way of the same ordinance (see above), the Vietnamese equivalent refers to land both expropriated by the South Vietnamese government *and* redistributed.
 The logic is the Vietnamese version suggests higher values = lower inequality since the measure (partly) includes redistributed land.[^dubious]
 5. **Mobility**: a measure of the average degree of accessibility within a province (by reference to the percentage of the province that is plains and hills without dense forests).
 I'm disinclined to think of this measure as one of "inequality", but Mitchell (1968, 436) wants to read it as one.
 6. **Population density**: a simple measure of provincial population, per square kilometer.

+Because we're talking about just 26 observations with only a select few variables, this becomes Table 1 in the article itself.

+{% include image.html url="/images/mitchell1968-table1.png" caption="Mitchell's (1968) data set, as Table 1 in his article." width=946 align="center" %}

 I have these data scraped from his Table 1 as [`Mitchell68` in `{stevedata}`](http://svmiller.com/stevedata/reference/Mitchell68.html).